Radio Cracker will be supporting the following causes in 2020

-The money raised by Radio Cracker Ballymena in 2019 will go to the following causes
+The money raised by Radio Cracker Ballymena in 2019 was £53,091 and went to the following causes

 Laos is the most bombed country in the world.
 Most of the munitions dropped were cluster bombs, which splinter before impact, spreading hundreds of smaller bomblets: many of which are still lying unexploded throughout the countryside.
 More than 20,000 people have been killed or maimed by these bomblets and many people are still being maimed and killed every year.
 Sadly many of the casualties are children as the bombs are often mistaken for toys.
 With your help Spud Bears hope to send Solar- powered talking bears, programmed in the Lao language, to teach young children in the remote rural locations about the dangers of playing with strange looking objects.